jguimera/SecAIAssistant/app/plugins/README.md

-# SEC AI Assistant Plugin System
+# Teisec Agent Plugin System

 ## Overview

-This SEC AI Assistant is designed with a plugin-based architecture, allowing it to extend its functionality through various plugins.
+This Teisec Agent is designed with a plugin-based architecture, allowing it to extend its functionality through various plugins.
 Each plugin focuses on a specific task and can be easily added or modified.
 This document provides an overview of the existing plugins and guidelines for creating new ones.

 ## Existing Plugins

-### SECAIAssistantPlugin
+### TeisecAgentPlugin

 This is the base class for all plugins.
 It includes basic methods that can be overridden by derived classes.